By Spencer Cawein Pate

 Improvisation thrives on the tension between structure and freedom, between constraint and invention.
 Structure should not be seen as negative or otherwise antithetical to improvisation; rather, structure provides form to formlessness and opens up a space in which freedom can meaningfully occur (Morris 2000).
 (Think of all the great jazz music that arises from improvising upon classic pop songs.)
 In education, structure is unavoidable, from the macro—academic content standards—to the micro—the form and content of a particular lesson.
 Standards are object-oriented and linear, whereas educational improvisation is about an unfolding, contingent, and holistic process of discovery.
 There does not even have to be a goal or destination in mind—the only requirement is that the journey itself is interesting and meaningful.
 As Eisner says in his The Educational Imagination, “ends need not precede means” in education (Eisner 2001).
 But since teachers have no choice but to follow the conceptual structure of the standards and the curriculum map, the best they can do is to improvise on them in the same manner as a jazz artist upon a standard tune.
 The most successful plans, then, strike a balance between structure and freedom and allow in advance room for improvisation and differentiation.
 For the most part, the ordinary, day-to-day lessons contained in textbooks and the accompanying teacher’s manuals (even the lesson plans for ostensibly inquiry / discovery oriented books like the Investigations or Connected Math series—there is great irony in trying to forcibly dictate progressivism a la lettre) tend to be too prescribed and limiting for the teacher to truly improvise.
 Even the manner in which one is supposed to ask questions and differentiate is already provided for the teacher.
 But whenever I had to create, assign, and grade a project of my own, a project that was an exception from the classroom norm—such as the aforementioned service learning project, or a “great scientist” poster / presentation project in seventh grade science—I felt free to go off script.
 I could make the basic form of the project more open-ended, and I could substantially alter the content (and to my view, often for the better—for example, I tried to make the “great scientist” project more relevant and inclusive by updating the list of scientists so that it was both more contemporary and more diverse, and by allowing the presentation portion to be more fun and creative).
 I think both my students and I enjoyed school much more than usual during these all-too-brief moments when we were free to be self-directed as to how we met the standards.

 Improvisation is a form of embodied mind and situated cognition.
 The phrases “embodied mind”and “situated cognition” are likely to be unfamiliar to many, but the concept behind them is actually rather simple and elegant.
 They mean that consciousness is not something we possess—instead, consciousness is something we do.
 Rather than being located entirely within the mind, the locus of consciousness is found in the interactions between self and the physical world.
 In other words, the subjectivity of consciousness is embedded within the materiality of the body.
 The figure most associated with the connections between embodied mind / situated cognition and improvisation in music is the brilliant jazz pianist Vijay Iyer, who wrote his doctoral thesis on this topic.
-Because of the mind-body dualism implicit in so much Western philosopher, Iyer notes that theorists often focus on classical / art music to the exclusion of other traditions—such as non-Western musics (Iyer’s own discussion centers on the music of West Africa) in which improvisation is seen as inherently material, and consciousness as embedded in instrumental practice (Iyer 2008).
+Because of the mind-body dualism implicit in so much Western philosopher, Iyer notes that theorists often focus on classical / art music, because of its privileging of the written score over the enacted performance, to the exclusion of other traditions—such as non-Western musics (Iyer’s own discussion centers on the music of West Africa) in which improvisation is seen as inherently material, and consciousness as embedded in instrumental practice (Iyer 2008).
 What does this imply for education?
 If anything, it’s a further refutation of the banking metaphor of education that Paulo Freire so harshly criticized in Pedagogy of the Oppressed.
 As Freire would have it, learning is not a purely objective mental process; knowledge cannot be withdrawn and deposited in the brain without internalizing and accommodating the knowledge and adjusting and transforming one’s conceptual schema.
 True education cannot be reduced to purely abstract mental processes because it is emergent from concrete inquiry and material interaction with the natural world (Freire 1968).
 Nowhere has this been more apparent to me than from my three years of experience as a Camp Invention instructor, in which I led a class where students took apart old, broken electronic devices and combined the parts with recycled materials in order to build new inventions that solve problems (such as constructing a Rube Goldberg machine to burst a water balloon, a rubber duck launching device, or an insect-themed pinball game).
 This kind of reverse engineering and upcycling is improvisatory because every student’s individual, creative inquiry leads them to “divergent thinking” and varying results; the teacher becomes more of a facilitator, ceding control of the pedagogical stage to students and assisting them as they handle both manual labor and conceptual design, improving on their invention through trial and error.
 The discovery learning process we strive to facilitate at Camp Invention requires immersion in the qualia, the haecceity, of the world.